What is a 'no-claims' bonus or discount?

 What is a no-claims bonus worth?

-By itself, a no-claims bonus doesn’t really tell you much about what you’ll pay - you need to know what the premium is to work out how much of a saving it represents.
+By itself, a no-claims bonus doesn’t really say much about what you’ll pay - you need to know what the premium is to work out how much of a saving it represents.

 Suppose you have two insurers.
 Both have a base premium of £1,000, to which the discount is applied.
 With insurer A, your no-claims bonus is 75%, and with Insurer B, 60%.
 In this case, insurer A is clearly the cheapest.

 But where the base premiums are different - as they’re likely to be in the real world - then the comparison changes.
 If insurer A’s base premium is £1,500 and Insurer B’s, £900, for instance - then Insurer B is cheaper.